swalkermd/HomeworkHelper/replit.md

 - [ ] Offline mode with cached solutions

 ## Recent Changes
-- November 6, 2025: **DIAGRAM GENERATION FIX** - Strengthened AI prompt to ensure diagrams are generated:
+- November 6, 2025: **DIAGRAM GENERATION FIX v2** - Made diagram instructions impossible to ignore:
-  - Made diagram instructions **MANDATORY** instead of optional suggestions
-  - Moved diagram instructions to prominent position before chemistry/physics formatting
+  - Moved diagram section to **VERY TOP** of formatting rules (immediately after JSON response format)
-  - Added specific requirements for geometry (rectangles, triangles, circles, polygons)
+  - Added emoji alerts (🚨) and visual prominence to catch AI's attention
+  - Changed language from "you should" to "you MUST" with "NO EXCEPTIONS" clause
+  - Provided exact example matching the rectangle PQRS + triangle OPQ problem type
-  - Added detailed examples showing exact format for [DIAGRAM NEEDED: ...] markers
+  - Specified Step 1 MUST include [DIAGRAM NEEDED: ...] for ANY geometry/visual problem
-  - Specified that descriptions must be detailed enough to draw exact diagrams with all dimensions, labels, and angles
+  - Removed duplicate/weaker diagram instructions from later in prompt
   - Applied to both analyze-text and analyze-image endpoints
 - November 6, 2025: **MATHTEXT LINE BREAK FIX** - Fixed improper line breaking in solution steps:
   - Restructured MathText component to split content by newlines first